ncn-ends/vps-scaffold/README.md

 ## Introduction

-This project is meant to scaffold an Ubuntu installation with the necessary steps for deployment of a web service.
+This project is meant to scaffold an Ubuntu machine with the standard requirements to deploy a web service.
 This includes:
+- Installing necessary packages
 - Setting up a user with sudo privileges
 - Basic security configurations
 - Configuring SSH
+- Configuring SSL
 - Configuring firewalls
 - Setting up Nginx, including Nginx server blocks

 ## Usage

+1) Provision an Ubuntu VPS
-1) Download the release package and place it to the remote server.
+2) Download the release package and place it to the remote server.
+  - You can do this in a variety of ways, such as wget the release package, build the binary and sftp it, etc.
-2) Run the command (with optional flags)
+3) Making sure you're on root, run the command (with optional flags)
 ```
 ./vps-scaffold [--minimal]
                [--no-http / no-https]